 | s (strict) | [email protected] | mail.example.com | Pass Exact match |

 Default is relaxed.
 Same guidance as adkim.
 Start relaxed, tighten later if needed.
-For a deep dive on alignment, see our guide on DMARC aspf and adkim tags.
+For a deep dive on alignment, see our guide on DMARC aspf and adkim tags or learn how DMARC, SPF, and DKIM alignment works together.

 Reporting tags: seeing what is happening